sararoggi/understory/README.md

 **Understory** is an NLP project applying computational methods to Romantic-era English literature.
 A custom-trained named entity recognizer first identifies non-human natural entities across the corpus - categorized into flora, fauna, weather, landscape, and personified natural force - before a dependency-based grammatical analysis determines the syntactic role each one occupies in its sentence.
 Together, these two steps investigate how nature acts within these texts - and how often it doesn't.

-The project is named for the forest understory: the less visible layer where networks of life quietly unfold - a metaphor for uncovering hidden patterns within literary texts.
+The project takes its name from the forest understory, a less visible layer of interconnected life, used here as a metaphor for identifying the hidden structures and patterns within literary texts.

 ## Corpus